Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Experiments

 \subsection{Acceleration}

 In this study, we validate our method's performance under acceleration by enabling KV caching of static components.

 \textbf{Baselines} For baselines, we compare to those that also adopt temporal information reuse. \emph{FlashVLA} \cite{tan2025think} simply reuses the previous action based on a heuristic criterion. \emph{TTF-VLA} \cite{liu2025ttf} and \emph{VLA-cache} \cite{xu2025vla} identify reusable visual patches using hand-designed heuristics and cache the corresponding embeddings from previous steps; however, these cached patches are not guaranteed to remain static in the hidden representation space.
+All methods are based on the same VLA base model (i.e., CogACT~\cite{li2024cogact}), with all other necessary variables controlled consistently.

-\textbf{Benchmark and Evaluation} We use SimplerEnv~\cite{li2024evaluating} and LIBERO~\cite{liu2023libero} task suite to evaluate the performance and acceleration. \citet{kim2025fine} offers two settings for LIBERO, one using only a third-person image and a language instruction as inputs, and another that additionally includes an extra camera view and proprioceptive state.
+\textbf{Simulation benchmark} We use SimplerEnv~\cite{li2024evaluating} and LIBERO~\cite{liu2023libero} task suite to evaluate the performance and acceleration. \citet{kim2025fine} offers two settings for LIBERO, one using only a third-person image and a language instruction as inputs, and another that additionally includes an extra camera view and proprioceptive state.
 We adopt the former setting, as it offers broader applicability and aligns more closely with standard VLA deployment scenarios.
-The performance is measured by success rate, and acceleration is measured by the FLOPs reduction rate and the inference latency.
-Refer to Appendix~\ref{app:dataset} for details of the two benchmarks.

-\textbf{Training Dataset} For the LIBERO benchmark, we simply use their corresponding training dataset, whose statistics can be found in Appendix~\ref{app:dataset}.
-For the SimplerEnv benchmark, we use Open X-Embodiment (OXE) \cite{vuong2023open} as the training dataset, consistent with the base model.
-This dataset includes over 1 million real-world robotic trajectories across 60 datasets and 20 robot embodiments.
-The setting is consistent with the corresponding base model we use.
-For dataset statistics, please also refer to Appendix \ref{app:dataset}.
+For the LIBERO benchmark, we finetune the model to the corresponding downstream datasets.
+For the SimplerEnv benchmark, we use Open X-Embodiment (OXE) \cite{vuong2023open} as the training dataset.
+All settings are consistent with the corresponding original base model.
+Dataset statistics could be found in Appendix \ref{app:dataset}.

+\textbf{Real-World benchmark} We evaluate \method{} with Cobot Magic robots on 7 tasks across 3 categories, each with 20 trials.
+This evaluation scale is consistent with prior work~\cite{shi2025memoryvlaperceptualcognitivememoryvisionlanguageaction,li2024cogact}.
+Models are finetuned on each task.
+More details could be found in Appendix~\ref{app:real}.

+\textbf{Evaluation} The performance is measured by success rate, and acceleration is measured by the FLOPs reduction rate and the inference latency.